-Just because a meal is vegetarian or vegan, doesn’t mean it lacks flavour!
-This mushroom stroganoff is packed full of flavour, and it is super easy to make!
+Just because a meal is vegetarian or vegan, doesn’t mean it lacks flavor!
+This mushroom stroganoff is packed full of flavor, and it is super easy to make!

 You could easily

 sub in Greek yogurt for the sour cream UPDATE: I have made this dish many times with both Greek yogurt and sour cream.
 Either works, and I do prefer the Greek yogurt for a healthier spin, but sour cream seems to curdle less!)

 For a not so stroganoff dish, you could omit the cream altogether.
 Hmm, if you do that and use olive oil instead of butter, you have a vegan recipe (obviously substituting in different pasta.)
 I am sure someone could play around with this to make it gluten-free, too.

 - 1 tbsp. all-purpose flour

 - 1 tbsp. soy sauce (can use Worcestershire for non-vegetarian dish.)